Skip to content

 Two caveats worth knowing before you commit a Sunday afternoon.
 First, PlayCover updates and macOS updates regularly break sideloaded apps; expect to redo this workflow every few months.
 Second, this is Apple Silicon only — Intel Mac users have no equivalent path.
 StreamFab's guide to the same workflow is correct on the limits but glosses over how often it actually breaks.

-Method 3 — Screen recording (QuickTime / OBS) and why it usually fails
+Method 3 — Screen Recording (QuickTime / OBS) and Why the Screen Goes Black

 Screen recording is the workaround most people try first.
 It is also the one most likely to cost you an evening.